Luzifer/ots/README.md

 translations:              # Translations into other languages
   de:                      # Identifier for the language, used as `languageKey`
     deeplLanguage: de      # Target language for DeepL automated translations
+    translators: []        # Array of Github usernames who "own" the translation
+                           # and are pinged in the translation issue when there
+                           # are translations missing (as of new features being
+                           # added or features being improved).
+Add your username
+                           # to this array to get pinged by the bot when stuff
+                           # needs to be translated.
     translations: {}       # Informal / base translations for the language.
                            # Missing keys will be loaded from the `reference`
                            # and therefore get displayed in English.
 Missing